 The carbon intensity2 of our investment strategies fell in 2020.
 Our climate data scientist has worked on developing a tool that shows the carbon emissions for all scopes over all of our strategies.
 This tool shows that the carbon footprint across our fund range has come down for all data providers and across almost all metrics.
 This was partly influenced by market developments (as mentioned earlier), where carbon intensive ‘old economy’ companies lagged growth stocks.
 But it was also partly because our large quantitative investment strategies decreased the carbon footprint as part of their ESG integration efforts.
 As Robeco has announced its ambition to achieve net-zero greenhouse gas emissions across all its assets under management by 2050, this is a trend that will continue in the future.

 Lastly, for our thematic strategies that are part of our impact investing range, we are developing impact indicators to measure ESG performance.
 For example, clients investing in the RobecoSAM Smart Energy strategy3 helped generate 109 gigawatt hours of renewable energy and avoided 70,170 tons of CO2, which is the equivalent of taking 26,000 cars off the road each year.
 It should be noted though that impact measurement is not an exact science and requires many assumptions.
-More about this can be read in our magazine SIX. and in the monthly portfolio manager’s updates of our thematic strategies.
+More about this can be read in the monthly portfolio manager’s updates of our thematic strategies.

 At the end of 2020 and the beginning of 2021, we conducted a series of feedback sessions on sustainability with 10 global clients, talking to institutional investors as well as wholesale partners.
 ESG has been put firmly on the agenda of our clients’ management boards.
 The fact that ESG has become mainstream has become clear, since most of our clients do have a specialized sustainability/ESG committee in place, to whom operational responsibility for implementation of ESG policies is delegated, while the ultimate responsibility for policy setting and oversight remains at executive board level.